How we test wi-fi routers and extenders

 We also look at how easy it is to set up a local network and apply parental controls.

-Our rigorous security and privacy tests are designed to uncover poorly designed products and apps that could put you and your data at risk.
+Your router is the gateway into your home, along with all of its devices, and we don't take this lightly.
+Our rigorous security and privacy tests are designed to uncover poorly designed or maintained products and apps that could put you and your data at risk.

 We assess each router, mesh and extender – and their apps – to make sure that there's a good level of security in place.

 Utilising a combination of techniques, we assess each device for known issues and security vulnerabilities.
-We also analyse the data being captured and sent to ensure that your privacy is being protected.
+We also analyse the data being captured and sent to ensure that your privacy is being protected along the way.

 We give each wi-fi router, wi-fi extender or mesh system a total test score, so you can see which are the best and worst.